Photophobia: 6 Ways To Cope With Light Sensitivity

 There are various types of tinted glasses for light sensitivity.
 I’ve had my prescription lenses tinted to varying degrees of brown/yellow, so I use a variety of tinted glasses daily.
 I switch between them depending on how much light is coming in through the window and how much pain I’m in.

-I have some friends who use pink or green migraine lenses or the yellow tinted blue light filter lenses too.
+I have some friends who use pink or green migraine lenses or the tinted blue light filter lenses too.
 Ideally you’ll want to test them to see which filters put less strain on your eyes.
-You should feel the relief when you put on the right one.
+You should feel the relief when you put on the right pair.
+They are also sometimes called computer glasses or gaming glasses as they also relieve the strain you get from looking at computer screens.

-Blackout curtains let much less light in, the only issue is that light will filter in around the curtains, so if you need complete darkness, then sticking blackout adhesive film to the window pane itself would be more efficient, but that’s also more permanent.
+Blackout curtains come in all different colours, but let much less light in, the only issue is that light will filter in around the curtains, so if you need complete darkness, then sticking blackout adhesive film to the window pane itself would be more efficient, but that allows less flexibility.

-We have, in the past, taped the sides of the curtains to the walls during my bad flares, but now I just use a sleep mask when I need total darkness.
+We have, in the past, taped the sides of the curtains to the walls during my worst flares, but now I just use a sleep mask when I need total darkness.
+Which brings me to my next favourite item:

 Blackout Sleep Masks